asahi417/analogy-language-model/README.md

 # BERT is to NLP what AlexNet is to CV
-This is the official implementation of [***BERT is to NLP what AlexNet is to CV: Can Pre-Trained Language Models Identify Analogies?***]() which has been accepted by ACL 2021 main conference.
+This is the official implementation of [***BERT is to NLP what AlexNet is to CV: Can Pre-Trained Language Models Identify Analogies?***]() which has been accepted by **[ACL 2021 main conference]**(https://2021.aclweb.org/).
 We evaluate pretrained language models on analogy test with new scoring function called, *analogical proportion (AP)* scores and show

 <p align="center">